Advanced Training Courses (Certificate Program) 2025

 Training Modules Overview

-Module INT3DP: Dr. Thomas Friedrich, Fraunhofer IMTE
+Module INT3DP Dr. Thomas Friedrich, Fraunhofer IMTE

 Introduction to 3D Printing: Current Technologies, Methods and Applications